robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

     In particular, determine if GDP is increasing or decreasing by using the shift method to create a Series of duplicated values that have been shifted by the number of rows specified.
-Together the shifted columns allow for the quarter in which a recession starts and ends to be identified."""
+Together the shifted columns allow for the quarter in which a recession starts and ends is identified."""

     df = qtr_to_prd(df).set_index('date')
     df['delta'] = gdp_change(df)